deenovita/deenovita/README.md

 - 👀 Have intense interests in Machine Learning 💻 and Python 🐍.
 - 🌱 Currently learning Convolutional Neural Network with Backpropagation 📚.
 - 🤓 Happy to have conversations/discussions/collaborations around the topics I had mentioned above.
-- 📫 Email me on deenovita.me@gmail.com and available on twitter.
+- 📫 Email me on deenovita@proton.me.

 <!---
 deenovita/deenovita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.